 Carter was distinguishing among ‘fun,’ ‘pleasure’ and ‘delight.’
 Fun, she writes, is different from pleasure because pleasure has overtones of the sensual – and therefore, the possibly dangerous.

-“Fun is also quite different from delight, which is a more cerebral and elevated concept,” Carter writes.
+Fun is also different from delight, “a more cerebral and elevated concept.”
 Delight means something in the world has been illuminated – and lights us up in return.

 Determinedly trivial fun is what’s served up eagerly by director Kevin Moriarty in his current production of William Shakespeare’s ‘Twelfth Night’ at the Dallas Theater Center.
 The show is occasionally amusing, but there’s good reason it’s been chopped down to 90 minutes without an intermission.
 Like tickling, this kind of fun wears out quickly.

 To take a few examples: Tiffany Solano DeSena plays Olivia, the countess in charge of this particular Margaritaville.
-The Lady Olivia is in mourning over the tragic, double loss of her father and brother.
-But because her sorrow leads her to reject the romantic overtures of Duke Orsino, Olivia is repeatedly described as heartless, even cruel – mostly by Orsino.
+The Lady Olivia is in mourning over the double loss of her father and brother.
+But because her sorrow leads her to reject the romantic overtures of Duke Orsino, Olivia is repeatedly described as heartless, even cruel – primarily by Orsino.